 Chiang Mai – Chiang Mai is a lovely small city in northern Thailand packed with ancient temples and boasting a stunning mountain backdrop and an incredibly peaceful, friendly vibe.
-The locals are laid back and welcoming, and while the yoga scene is not exploding, you’ll find plenty of affordable yoga retreats in Chiang Mai along with several outstanding yoga schools offering yoga teacher training in Chiang Mai and a real immersion into traditional Thai culture.
+The locals are laid back and welcoming and you’ll find plenty of affordable yoga retreats in Chiang Mai along with several outstanding yoga schools offering yoga teacher training in Chiang Mai and a real immersion into traditional Thai culture.

-Phuket – The bustling island of Phuket in the south is one of Thailand’s most popular tourist destinations but is also known for its wellness resorts and retreat centres.
-Yoga retreats are hugely popular here, and several schools run regular yoga teacher trainings.
+Phuket – The bustling island of Phuket in the south is one of Thailand’s most popular tourist destinations but is also known for its luxurious wellness resorts and retreat centres.
+Phuket yoga and wellness retreats are hugely popular here, and several schools run regular yoga teacher trainings.

 Koh Samui – This island is located next to Koh Phangan but has a totally different vibe.
 If you love the island lifestyle, but Koh Phangan is too hippy for you, come here.
-The tourist island offers so much to do and see and some of the country’s best beaches!
+The tourist island offers so much to do and see and some of the country’s best beaches and luxury yoga resorts.

 For more inspiration check out our detailed guide to yoga in Thailand with the best studios and retreats.